qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasterterrainanalysis.rst

 Calculates hypsometric curves for an input Digital Elevation Model.
 Curves are produced as CSV files in an output folder specified by the user.

-A hypsometric curve is a cumulative historgram of elevation values in a geographical area.
+A hypsometric curve is a cumulative histogram of elevation values in a geographical area.

 You can use hypsometric curves to detect differences in the landscape due